bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation_comprehensive_guide.md

 - Unlock `ns.go.cheat` APIs.
 - Higher maximum favor that you can gain for each faction from IPvGO.

 The last reward is pretty interesting.
-If you can consistently win several games in a row and get higher favor bonus, you will cut down the time to reach 150 favor points with IPvGO factions and have access to their augmentations much sooner.
+If you can consistently win several games in a row and get a higher favor bonus, you will cut down the time to reach 150 favor points with IPvGO factions and have access to their augmentations much sooner.

 This BitNode's multipliers are fairly harsh, but IPvGO's multipliers are buffed significantly.
 If you use IPvGO, even a slightly improved version of the tutorial script will help you complete this BitNode without much trouble.